-Visiting the Reproduction Research Group
+Visiting the Centre for Reproduction Research

-A research visit to the RRG offers a great opportunity to develop interests and exchange ideas, as well as to extend your network as part of a dynamic, interdisciplinary research group focused on cutting-edge topics.
+A research visit to the Centre offers a great opportunity to develop interests and exchange ideas, as well as to extend your network as part of a dynamic, interdisciplinary research group focused on cutting-edge topics.
 Visitors who wish to spend time with the group are asked to commit time in residence and to attend regular events and seminars organised by our research group.

 Dr Alana Cattapan - Visiting Researcher, Monday 28th November - Friday 16th December 2016.

 Alana Cattapan is a CIHR postdoctoral fellow at Novel Tech Ethics in the Faculty of Medicine at Dalhousie University in Halifax, Nova Scotia, Canada.
 She received her doctorate in Political Science from York University, focusing on Canadian politics, gender, reproductive health, and public policy.
 A longtime feminist researcher and activist, she studies women’s participation in health policy making, identifying links between the state, the commercialization of the body, biotechnologies, and reproductive labour.
 Her postdoctoral research examines the role of patient groups in policy processes related to the funding of in vitro fertilization.